johnnynguyen2104/BankingSystem_DDD/README.md

 ## Introduction

-This is a Banking system bases CQRS design.
+This is a Banking system base CQRS design.
 This project I focus on some basic functionalities such as Balance, Withdraw, Deposit.

 ## Objectives